 Can I stay in Germany after Ausbildung?

-After you finish your Ausbildung you can apply for a full-time job in Germany.
-When you get a job you can get a residence permit.
+After you finish Ausbildung your you can apply for a full-time job in Germany.
+When job you get you can get a residence permit.
 This permit lets you stay in Germany and keep working.
 A lot of students do it this way.
 They are able to settle in Germany.
 Many students settle in Germany after they complete their Ausbildung and get a full-time job, in Germany..

 In conclusion, life in Germany for international ausbildung students is full of opportunities.
 You can: